eclipse-iceoryx/iceoryx/doc/error-handling.md

 Error handling is performed by the error handler which handles errors occuring in the subcomponents of iceoryx::posh.

 ## Error Handler
-The error handler is called internally when an error is detected in the iceoryx middleware dameon (RouDi) or the iceoryx runtime.
+The error handler is called internally when an error is detected in the iceoryx middleware daemon (RouDi) or the iceoryx runtime.
 The error handler should only be called in exceptional situations (invalid access errors, out of resources etc.) and not in circumstances that occur regularly (it is sort of an exception replacement).

 If the exceptional situation can be resolved without calling the error handler (e.g. by delegating an appropriate return value to the caller), this should be preferred (since the error handler is a last resort mechanism).